wp-plugins/theme-helper/readme.txt

 note: don't include the value of the css, add only the css property

-Minimize the css in the field by adding the default theme helper class "theme-helper-bg" for background and "theme-helper-txt" for text
+Minimize the css in the field by adding the default theme helper

+class "theme-helper-bg" for background class "theme-helper-txt" for text class "theme-helper-border" for border

 = Social Media =